 - All documents must be in English or provide an official English translation with the scanned copy of the original document.

-On receipt of your online application and payment of the application fee an interview will be scheduled.
+On receipt of your online application and payment of the application fee we will review your application.
+We will interview some students which can be done by phone or Skype or similar.